 BITC’s Arena Network

 In line with our policy commitment to minimise the impact of our operations on the community, we continue to monitor and, where possible, improve our environmental performance.
 GBBCA works closely with Business in the Community and its environmental arm, ARENA Network, to develop and maintain an Environmental Management System (EMS).
 We achieved certification to Level 3 of the Green Dragon standard for our EMS in June 2010 and re-certification to this standard in July 2011.
 In 2012, we moved to the BS8555 standard and received certification to Phase 3 in August 2012 and Phase 4 in October 2013.
 We received re-certification to Phase 4 in October 2014.
+We received certification to Phase 5 in December 2015.

 Click through to view further information on Environmental Management